 Ottawa Rotary (2006-present)

-Sara values parks particularly play parks for families.
-In addition, Caylor would like to see improvements to our sidewalks and roads.
+Sara and her husband, Chad, have two children.
+Service to others has been a hallmark of her efforts primarily working with underprivileged youth, at risk populations, and community organizing for several decades.
 As with any of the Ottawa City Commissioners, Sara encourages you to contact her with any questions you may have about the City of Ottawa.

 Eric Crowley moved to Ottawa with his family in 1979 and graduated from Ottawa High School in 1996.
 After graduation, he began his career as an electrician and in 2006 opened Advantage Electric.
 Eric married Carissa Tucker in September of 2017.
 They have three children, Seth, Bryce, and Raegan.

 He is involved in many areas of construction in Ottawa including, electrical contractor, builder/developer, foam insulator, house flipper, renovator and landlord.

 Eric is a member of Leadership Franklin County Board of Trustees, Ottawa Memorial Auditorium Advisory Board, and attends meetings for Play Task Force as well as other organizations in town.
 He previously served on the Construction Board of Appeals.

 He believes that by working together, Ottawa can be a wonderful place to live, work and raise children.
 As a commissioner, he wants to focus on building relationships with contractors and city officials to ensure constant, steady construction to fill housing and job needs

 Mike was born and raised in Ottawa.
 He graduated from OHS in 1974, and K-State in 1978, with a degree in agricultural economics.
 After his high school sweetheart, Marilee Thornburg, and him were married, he moved to central Kansas where he began his career in banking.
 His family came back to Ottawa in 1995.